dataclass-cauldron/dataclass-witch/docs/wiz_cli.rst

     $ wiz -h
     usage: wiz [-h] [-V] {gen-schema,gs} ...

-    A companion CLI tool for the Dataclass Mage, which simplifies interaction with the Python `dataclasses` module.
+    A companion CLI tool for the Dataclass Witch, which simplifies interaction with the Python `dataclasses` module.

     positional arguments:
       {gen-schema,gs}  Supported sub-commands